Our bosses have told us to focus on how to boost employee morale and motivation at the workplace.

 For some time employee motivation and morale have become concerns.
 Not only is it important to keep employees feeling motivated, but it’s also essential to have a united and happy workforce that works together toward the same goal.

 The people ops team came through for us and provided us with some great tips that can help boost confidence and inspiration in the workplace, so we can all do our best work.

-We got an email at the beginning of the week that told us we were all invited to an escape room activity the following day.
-Everyone was surprised and excited to see what it would be like!
+We got a surprising email at the beginning of the week that told us we were all invited to an escape room activity the following day.

-We arrived at our chosen escape room location and were surprised to find they had created a complete replica of our office inside the escape room, even down to our trinkets and photos on our desks!
-It was fantastic and surreal to see.
+We arrived at our chosen escape room location and were surprised to find they had created a complete replica of our office inside the escape room.

 The door closed behind us as we wandered around this odd office, and suddenly the lights went out.
 We had to use our wits and find clues to get us out of this room before our time ran out.